swaptacular/swpt_accounts/protocol.rst

 negligible_amount : float
    The maximum amount that should be considered negligible.
-It MUST be non-negative.
+It MUST be a non-negative number.
 It can be used to: 1) decide whether an account can be safely deleted; 2) decide whether an incoming transfer is insignificant.

 config : string
    Additional account configuration information.
 Different server